rust-control/rusty_mujoco/README.md

   export MUJOCO_LIB="$HOME/.mujoco/mujoco-3.3.2/lib"
   export LD_LIBRARY_PATH="$MUJOCO_LIB:$LD_LIBRARY_PATH"
   ```

+- Or, you can get MuJoCo library through Python toolchain like `uv` or `pip`.

 - Depending on your setting, be sure to specify `$MUJOCO_LIB` as shared library path
   when executing your app (for example `LD_LIBRARY_PATH=$MUJOCO_LIB cargo run` on Linux)